The Ultimate New England Fall Road Trip Itinerary: 5 Days of Scenic Drives, Leaf Peeping & Charming Towns

 IF YOU HAVE MORE TIME:

-SUGARBUSH FARM: This little sugar farm is tucked away in the hills and is so idyllic.
+• Sugarbush Farm: This little family farm is tucked away in the hills and is so idyllic.
 Great stop close to Woodstock.
 Learn how maple syrup is made.

 DAY THREE: WOODSTOCK, VERMONT TO PORTLAND, MAINE